GSA/ckanext-dcat_usmetadata/README.md

 ## Local development and end-to-end testing

-We use the [inventory app](https://github.com/GSA/inventory-app) locally for development and end-to-end (e2e) testing.

 To build the latest JS code and update assets in the CKAN extension, you can run the following command from the root directory of this project:

 ```